Mandakini-S/Self-checkout-system-in-library/README.md

-# Self Checkout System in Library
+# Self Checkout System in library

 The self-checkout system is a user-friendly library management solution that incorporates NFC (Near-field communication) technology, enabling streamlined access, efficient self-checkouts, and enhanced security measures for a modernized experience.